 How Instructors Can Easily Incorporate V-VICTA® into Human Factors Training & Continuation Training

 Human Factors in Use of Force Encounters is nationally-certified and is designed to be used with VirTra’s science-based simulators for the best learning.
-Instructors receive 7 training hours through: an in-depth lesson plan, a PowerPoint presentation, class evaluation forms, tests, corresponding realistic video scenarios and more.
+Instructors receive 7 human factors training hours through: an in-depth lesson plan, a PowerPoint presentation, class evaluation forms, tests, corresponding realistic video scenarios and more.
 These assets work in tandem to teach how the brain collects, processes and uses information—then takes it a step further to show how the body utilizes that information and which factors are influential.
 For example, stress is something that affects everyone.

-Starting in the academy, officers are taught stress inoculation, though it is a difficult lesson and one that always needs improving, such as through human factors continuation training.
+Starting in the academy, officers are taught stress inoculation, though it is a difficult lesson and one that always needs improving, such as through human factors training.
 This is because stress:

 • Increases heart and breathing rate